VladLunca/event-platform/README.md

 **gRPC for token validation**: event-service and client-service validate tokens via gRPC instead of REST to reduce per-request overhead (HTTP/2 multiplexing, binary Protobuf encoding, persistent connection).

-**Chain call for ticket registration**: After purchasing a ticket from event-service, the Angular client calls client-service to register the UUID. client-service performs a chain call to `GET /events/tickets/{ticketId}` to confirm the ticket exists and belongs to the caller before persisting it to MongoDB.
+**Chain call for ticket registration**: After purchasing a ticket from event-service, the Angular client automatically calls client-service to register the UUID. client-service performs a synchronous chain call to `GET /events/tickets/{ticketId}` to confirm the ticket exists and that `ownerUserId` matches the authenticated user before persisting the UUID to MongoDB.
 This prevents stale or fabricated ticket UUIDs in client profiles.
+The same endpoint is also called by the Angular profile page to enrich each UUID with human-readable event and package info, avoiding a separate lookup service.

 **HATEOAS on event-service responses**: All event, package, and ticket responses include `_links`.
 This allows the frontend to discover related resources (e.g., navigate from an event to its packages list) without hard-coding URL structures.